hyperledger-archives/avalon/docs/GanacheProxyModel.md

 1. Set the environment variable ``TCF_HOME`` to the Avalon root directory.
 Update ``no_proxy`` environment variable if you are behind a proxy server.
 Add the hostname - ``local-ganache``.
 This is the hostname of the lone Ganache node.

-2. Start the Ganche Ethereum network(single node) and deploy contracts.
+2. Start the Ganache Ethereum network(single node) and deploy contracts.
 To do so, you need to run the following
     ```
     cd $TCF_HOME/docs/dev-environments/ethereum/ganache
     ./startup.sh